 Set the depth of the layer.
-Will be used to determine the ordering of layers in the scene.
-The overlay/underlay with smaller compositionDepth would be composited in the front of the overlay/underlay with larger compositionDepth.
-For example a scene with numerous overlays and underlays would be -
+It is used to determine the ordering of layers in the scene.
+The overlay/underlay with smaller compositionDepth is composited in the front of the overlay/underlay with larger compositionDepth.
+For example, a scene with numerous overlays and underlays would be -

 [Camera] (Overlay) 2 / 1 / 0 [Eyebuffer] -1 / 0 / 1 (Underlay)

-You can chose to ignore the depth hierarchy in certain situations, like a loading or pause screen overlay, and have your OVROverlay layer always render on top of the scene.
+You can chose to ignore the depth hierarchy in certain situations, like loading or pausing a screen overlay, and have your OVROverlay layer always render on top of the scene.

-Be aware that it’s possible for an object that should be “behind” another object (in terms of distance from the camera) to be drawn “in front” because it’s been implemented as an overlay and ‘No Depth Buffer Testing’ has been selected.
+Note: It’s possible for an object that should be behind another object, in terms of distance from the camera, to be drawn in front because it is implemented as an overlay and you’ve chosen to ignore the composition depth.
 This sends conflicting cues about the depth of these objects, which can be uncomfortable.

 Associate the texture that you’d like to render on the the overlay layer.
-If you leave it as ‘None’ (default), it will use the renderer.material main texture, if available.
+If you leave it as None, which is the default option, it uses the renderer.material main texture, if available.

-Select if the content rendered to the overlay will be dynamic, if the texture should be updated each frame while the overlay persists.
+Select if the content rendered to the overlay is dynamic, which means if the texture should be updated each frame while the overlay persists.
 This checkbox is automatically checked when a rendertexture is associated with the layer.

-Select the Is Protected Content checkbox to protect the layer with HDCP on Rift and L1 Widevine DRM on Oculus Quest.
+Select if you want to protect the layer with HDCP on Rift and L1 Widevine DRM on Oculus Quest.

-Select the Is External Surface checkbox to identify that the layer will be used to pass through textures/video from an external Android Surface.
+Select the Is External Surface checkbox to identify that the layer will be used to pass through textures or video from an external Android Surface.

-This feature allows an Android Surface to be created and managed by the timewarp layer.
-In your Unity project you can create a quad overlay and render the Surface texture directly to the TimeWarp layer.
-The Animated Loading Screen tech note contains a sample script that demonstrates how to do this.
+This feature allows the creation of Android Surface and lets Timewarp layer manage it.
+In your Unity project, you can create a quad overlay and render the Surface texture directly to the TimeWarp layer.
+For more information about rendering surface texture, go to the Animated Loading Screen tech note.

 Use the External Surface Width and External Surface Height to define the size of the output.

-This feature allows you to define a single input texture that consists of both the left and right image.
-Set this texture as the Left Texture.
-Do not set the same texture to both eyes.
+When you select Cylinder or Offcenter Cubemap layer, you can define a single input texture that consists of both, the left and the right image.
+Set the texture as Left Texture.
+Do not set the same texture for both eyes.

-Underlay Imposter.shader (VR/Resources) on your to draw imposters in the delta space after all opaque textures are drawn, but before the alpha.
-This allows the underlay to show through the “empty” space.
+Underlay Imposter.shaderfrom the VR/Resources folder to draw imposters in the delta space.
+Ensure you perform this operation after all opaque textures are drawn, but before the alpha.
+This allows the underlay to show through the empty space.

-In the example below, most of the scene geometry is rendered to the eye buffer.
+In the following example, most of the scene geometry is rendered to the eye buffer.
 The application adds a gaze cursor as a quad overlay and a skybox as a cubemap underlay behind the scene.

-Note the dotted sections of the eye buffer, indicating where OVROverlay has “punched a hole” to make the cubemap underlay visible behind scene geometry.
+Take a note of the dotted sections of the eye buffer, indicating where OVROverlay has punched a hole to make the cubemap underlay visible behind scene geometry.

-Note that if the cubemap in our scene were transparent, we would need to use the OVRUnderlayTransparentOccluder, which is required for any underlay with alpha less than 1.
-If it were stereoscopic, we would need to specify two textures and set Size to 2.
+OVRUnderlayTransparentOccluder, which is required for any underlay with alpha less than 1.
+If it is stereoscopic, specify two textures and set the size to 2.

-The center of a cylinder overlay Game Objects is used as the cylinder’s center.
-The dimensions of the cylinder are encoded in transform.scale as follows:
+The center of a cylinder overlay game objects is used as the cylinder’s center.
+The dimensions of the cylinder are encoded in

 OVRCameraRig center eye anchor.

-There are two ways to use OVROverlay to display high quality video/animation:
+There are two ways to use OVROverlay to display high quality video:

 To add a gaze cursor or targeting reticle (or similar), add an OVROverlay quad to your scene as a child of the